tao-njit/tao-webpage/content/project/AutoEdge/index.md

 #### Grduate Students:
 - Mingrui Yin
 - Wenrui Zhang
-- Xueyu Hou (Graudated in Aug.
-2024, joined the ECE department of the University of Maine as a tenure-track assistant professor)
+- Xueyu Hou (Graudated in May 2024, joined the ECE department of the University of Maine as a tenure-track assistant professor)
 - Yang Deng (Graduated in Dec.
 2023, joined Nokia Bell Labs as a research scientist)

 #### Undergrduate Students: